Last Updated on October 15, 2020 by Inspire Malibu

 In 2017, the Center for Healthy Minds at the University of Wisconsin, Madison, introduced the Kindness Curriculum, which is geared toward preschoolers.
 Thousands of educators and parents have since taken advantage of the program.

-“When you’re unkind to another, it’s usually about ourselves and how we are feeling,” Carin Ellis, an assistant principle at a public school in Queens, N.Y., that uses the curriculum, told the New York Times.
+“When you’re unkind to another, it’s usually about ourselves and how we are feeling,” Carin Ellis, an assistant principal at a public school in Queens, N.Y., that uses the curriculum, told the New York Times.
 “If children can take a moment and just breathe, they can avoid acting out against others.”

 Positive Feedback Loop

 Perhaps the most magical part of being kind is the cycle it creates.
-One study on kindness and its outcomes refers to what researchers call a “positive feedback loop,” that being kind creates joy, and the better we feel, the kinder we become.
+One study on kindness and its outcomes refer to what researchers call a “positive feedback loop,” that being kind creates joy, and the better we feel, the kinder we become.

 “The practical implications of this positive feedback loop could be that engaging in one kind deed (e.g., taking your mom to lunch) would make you happier, and the happier you feel, the more likely you are to do another kind act,” said one of the study’s lead authors.